rodazuero/gmapsdistance/README.md

 In this example we will compute the driving distance between the Greek cities of Marathon and Athens.
 We show that the function is able to handle LAT-LONG coordinates.
+In this case, if you are using a key it should be used as the last input of the function.
 ```{r}
 # load package
 library("gmapsdistance")